 - Spend time outdoors: Make sure you are getting enough Vitamin D to support your immune system.

 - Remove sugar and dairy – It may be tempting to seek out comfort foods if you are not feeling your best, however foods high in sugar and low in nutrients may make it even harder for your immune system to fight off your symptoms.
-In some people dairy may lead to increased mucus production, which may add to the misery.
+In some people dairy may lead to increased mucus production, which can add to the misery.

 - Prepare an immune boosting soup